10. Introducing Data Frames

 objects,

-but will be converting the former to the latter
+but often convert the former to the latter internally to enable data

 Data frames can be created, amongst others,